tstatler/doctools/guides/acs/sdks/ios/README.md

     }

-`getObjectsOfType` is used to extract a list of objects from the response.
+The `getObjectsOfType` method is used to extract a list of objects from the response.
-Refer to ACS/Models for a list of supported class names.
+Refer to `ACS/Models` for a list of supported class names.

 ## Photo Uploads

-To upload a photo, after you have instantiated a CCRequest object, you can use one of the following two methods:
+To upload a photo, after you have instantiated a `CCRequest` object, you can use one of the following two methods: